mats31/ddd-festival/README.md

 ![Alt text](readme-cover.png?raw=true "Readme cover")

-Skyfall is my experiment for the 2017 Digital Design Days festival in Milano.
+Skyfall is our experiment for the 2017 Digital Design Days festival in Milano, made with [Célia Lopez](https://twitter.com/CliaLpz).
 You can see it online [here](http://www.mathis-biabiany.fr/ddd-festival/).

 It uses Three.js and Greensock as depencies.